-- 44 NEA supports - reproductive freedom without governmental intervention;

-- prohibiting the government from searching for or seizing media sales records or library records that contain personally identifiable information concerning individuals; - academic freedom; - freedom of inquiry and freedom of the press; - protection of First Amendment rights and privacy issues in telecommunications; - citizen access to public records under the Freedom of Information and Federal Advisory Committee Act; - legislation that ensures town hall meetings held by members of Congress in taxpayer funded facilities should be open to any person.
+- reproductive freedom without governmental intervention; - 5 • prohibiting the government from searching for or seizing media sales records or library records that contain personally 6 identifiable information concerning individuals; - academic freedom; - freedom of inquiry and freedom of the press; - protection of First Amendment rights and privacy issues in telecommunications; - 10 • citizen access to public records under the Freedom of Information and Federal Advisory Committee Act; - 11 • legislation that ensures town hall meetings held by members of Congress in taxpayer funded facilities should be open to any 12 person; - legislation to protect students' personally identifiable information and ensure students' data privacy.

-- testing of individuals for drug or alcohol abuse without probable cause; - unwarranted exchange between agencies of confidential information about a citizen without the individual's knowledge.
+- testing of individuals for drug or alcohol abuse without probable cause; - 17 • unwarranted exchange between agencies of confidential information about a citizen without the individual's knowledge.